There is no 'them' and 'us' - there is only 'us'

 A chance encounter with a crippled girl in the streets of Copenhagen in 1872 sparked the vision and thoughts that became the foundation that more than 150 years later goes by the name of the Bevica Foundation.

-Shortly after a chance encounter with a crippled girl in Copenhagen, retired pastor Hans Knudsen set up a meeting with a group of influential figures from the Copenhagen bourgeoisie.
+Shortly after a chance encounter with a crippled girl in Copenhagen, retired pastor Hans Knudsen set up a meeting with a group of influential persons from the Copenhagen bourgeoisie.

-They met on 21 October 1872 at Skyldebanen on Vesterbro in Copenhagen.
+They met on 21 October 1872 at Skyldebanen, Vesterbro, in Copenhagen.
 This was the start of the foundation, which today is known as the Bevica Foundation.

 Meet the employees